Sebatina/Celiac_Disease_Machine_Learning/README.md

-# One-Stop Database Machine Learning Repository (Version 2)
+# One-Stop Database Machine Learning Repository

 Welcome to the One-Stop Database Machine Learning Repository (Version 2)!
 This repository is dedicated to integrating machine learning techniques into celiac disease (CeD) research using the data from the One-Stop Database Version 2.